How To Impress Investors To Buy Your Business (Or Finance It)

 Investors can and do check you out on Facebook, LinkedIn and elsewhere - so make sure your story tallies with your social profiles too!

-But this has the opposite effect.
+But this type of arrogance has the opposite effect.
 It tells buyers that you are not a committed seller.
-It screams to them that they should not invest time and money to investigate this opportunity because you probably have unrealistic expectations.
-Unless they come up with a figure that ridiculously over-values your company, you won't sell.
+It screams to them that they should not invest time and money to investigate this opportunity because you probably have unrealistic expectations and that, unless they come up with a figure that ridiculously over-values your company, you won't sell.

-They'll move on.
-There are other fish in the sea.
+Buyers will move on.
+There's no point wasting time on you, there are other fish in the sea.

 Is everything strictly kosher?